pedroduke/products-app/README.md

 ## Getting Started <a name = "getting_started"></a>

-There is 2 versions of this application, 1 with localStorage to persist data stored for a specific user and the 2 one I'm using redux toolkit and changing the data on a fake API with Json server this one is a more realistic use case because the data will automatically change in the API.
-Both apps are using Json server as an API.
+There are two versions (branches) of the application.

+One with localStorage to persist data stored for a specific user. (branch main)

+For the second one, I'm using the redux toolkit to change the data on a fake API with JSON-server. (branch add-state-management)

+The second one is a more realistic use case because the data will automatically change in the API.

+Both versions use JSON-server as an API.

-To check the first app you can go to main branch
+To check the first version, please check out the main branch. [link]: https://github.com/pedroduke/products-app/tree/main

-To check the second app you can go to add-state-management branch
+To check the second version, please check out the add-state-management branch. [link]: https://github.com/pedroduke/products-app/tree/add-state-management

 ### Installing